JimberSoftware/docs/company/groups/groups.md

 > Please ensure to configure the group settings in such a way that there is no overlap with your organization's existing physical network, VPNs, or any other networks accessed by your staff.

 Creating a new group requires a group name that can be updated later as needed.
-Creating a new group requires a group name that can be updated later as needed.

 ![create_group.png](/create_group.png ':size=500')